chartdb/chartdb/README.md

 ## Contributing

 We welcome community contributions, big or small, and are here to guide you along the way.
-Message us in the [ChartDB Community Discord](https://discord.gg/QeFwyWSKwC).
+You can message us on the [ChartDB Community Discord](https://discord.gg/QeFwyWSKwC).

 For more information on how to contribute, please see our [Contributing Guide](/CONTRIBUTING.md).